rustlluk/robotics_univaq/README.md

 This is project made as final project for ISR lab.
 The task of the robot is to navigate through field, detect obstacle, map the field and find a red spot somewhere in the field.
-Example of the field can be seen in Figure below and the whole assigment is described in [Assigment PDF](pdf/robotics.pdf).
+Example of the field can be seen in Figure below and the whole assignment is described in [Assigment PDF](pdf/robotics.pdf).

+The in detail final description and results can be found in [report.pdf](pdf/report.pdf).

 ![Example of the field for robot](image/robotics.jpg)

 # Requirements